 There are several types of letters the USPTO sends registration applicants and registered trademark owners.
 One called an Office Action Letter is common.

 There are two kinds of Office Action Letters.
 They describe non-final and final actions in the trademark process.
 The Non-Final Action Letter is a form of first-contact that seeks to resolve some issue concerning your application.
-We recommend you or your representative respond to a Non-Final Letter.
-You can use the Response to Office Action (ROA) form available on the Trademark Electronic Application System or TEAS.
+We recommend you respond to a Non-Final Letter through your representative.

-If you received a Final Action Letter, you can either follow the conditions in the correspondence or file an appeal with the Trademark Trial and Appeal Board.
-Use the Request for Reconsideration after Final Action to respond electronically using TEAS.
+A final Office action issues when the applicant's response to the prior Office action fails to address or overcome all issues.
+If you receive a Final Action Letter, you can either follow the conditions in the correspondence or file an appeal with the Trademark Trial and Appeal Board.

 Several other types of Official Letters that come from USPTO include: